kyratrades/kyratrades.github.io/docs/videos/musicals.md

 FORMAT
 : VOB+smalls `2 DVDs` `5.49 GB`
 : High quality 2-disc rip with the least generation lost I've seen for this broadcast.
 Video plays in full.
+However, when loaded into VLC it insists on jumping to a certain point in the video no matter which point you try to click on in the timeline.
 Check [here](https://imgur.com/a/H7EubHO) for screenshots.

 CAST
 : Adrian Lester (Bobby/Bobbie), Sheila Gish (Joanne), Rebecca Front (Sarah), Clive Rowe (Harry), Clare Burt (Susan), Gareth Snook (Peter), Liza Sadovy (Jenny), Teddy Kemper (David), Hannah James (April/Andy), Kiran Hocking (Kathy/Theo), Anna Francolini (Marta/PJ), Sophie Thompson (Amy/Jamie), Michael Simkins (Paul), Paul Bentley (Larry)